 The survey courses include Bankruptcy, Constitutional Law, Administrative Law, and Wills, Trusts & Estates.

-Applicants to the Paralegal Certificate Program must hold either an associate’s degree or a bachelor’s degree.
+Applicants to the North Carolina Paralegal Certification Program at Guilford College must hold either an associate’s degree or a bachelor’s degree.
 Students must be proficient in basic internet skills, word processing skills, have access to a computer, and be fluent in the English language.

 One-time payment in full (includes materials) = $4,745

 Installment plan option (includes materials) = $4,995